In Vivo Reflectance Confocal Microscopy (RCM)

 RCM works well as an adjunct to traditional scouting biopsies in extramammary Paget's disease (EMPD) treatment and diagnostics.
 However, since RCM has a small field of view and limited depth it does have limitations in some applications.

 In vivo reflectance confocal microscopy was approved by the FDA for EMPD diagnosis in the United States in 2018.
-Memorial Sloan Kettering Cancer Center was one of the first medical institutions in the United States to use RCM in an EMPD diagnostic program.
+Memorial Sloan Kettering Cancer Center was one of the first medical institutions in the United States to use handheld RCM in an EMPD diagnostic program.
 Since then, other organizations have been adding RCM capability.
 Extramammary Paget's disease (EMPD) patients report the use of RCM, as part of their EMPD assessments, at the following organizations*:

 Other unique imaging procedures are also being used in a variety of healthcare situations.
 One such procedure includes Full-Field Optical Coherence Tomography (FFOCT).
 In vivo FFOCT is a non-invasive and non-destructive technique that captures in-depth, high-resolution tissue imaging at the cellular level.
 Pathologists have used the technology with various skin cancers including extramammary Paget’s disease (EMPD).
 FFOCT can reach tissue depths of hundreds of microns.
 However the nuclei in the individual cells are not always visible in FFOCT, which can be limiting to a pathologist's determination of EMPD.